 “I have borrowed extra money from someone to help get coats, socks, gloves, hats for my children.
 I have no money to pay him back.”

-‘‘Everyday somebody from HHUGS rings to ask me, ‘how am I?
+“Everyday somebody from HHUGS rings to ask me, ‘how am I?
 How am I doing today?
 ‘I can’t go to my family, because they don’t like the Muslim thing my son went into.
 My mum doesn’t speak to me.
 Where I need the support, I don’t get it.
 I don’t, I’m lonely, I always say to my family, if it wasn’t for the Muslim people I wouldn’t be anywhere because I’ve had nothing from the family as such.
 HHUGS is like a loving mother whose love reaches out to people.
 HHUGS is my mum, my grandmother and I am truly grateful for them.” - Grace

-With their limited budget failing to cover the high cost of utility bills, many HHUGS families are faced with the hard choice between buying food or heating their homes.
 By contributing £300 towards their gas and electric bill this winter, we can help them get through the cold months without having to cut back on food or other essential needs.

-With their assets confiscated and benefits frozen, some families of prisoners are unable to pay the rent.
 Facing eviction in these harsh Winter months is a terrifying thing.
 But with £500 we can help a family pay their rent for the month and ensure they aren’t left to sleep rough this winter.

 “They helped me with rent payments, without which we would be homeless.
 I had so much debt when I contacted HHUGS but they helped me pay off my rent arrears, my water bill and my council tax arrears, which lifted a huge burden off my shoulders.“